timothywalter/gmod-minigolf-contributing/README.md

   ![Starting a multiplayer server](.github/assets/local_server.jpg)
 7. You'll find debug information and the ability to play basic minigolf:
   ![The debug hud](.github/assets/debug_hud.jpg)

+Read on to find out how to test other content

 # Contributing